Barneybean/liri-node-app/README.md

 ## How to use:
     #1.
 Initial Set Up
-        Step one: In order to run this program, clone the repository to your local and create a .env file to supply your api credentials.
+        Step one: In order to run this program, clone the repository to your local and **Create a .env file to supply your api credentials.

             The .env file should include the following information:
                 # Spotify API keys